Your site is setup with Google Analytics, a robust reporting tool from Google.

-Your SNO site has Google Analytics built right into its dashboard, which you can access by clicking on SNO Analytics.
-From that control panel, you can see an overview of your site stats based on date, you can view your most viewed stories, control your Trending Stories widget settings, and manage who has access to your Google Analytics account.
+Your SNO site has Google Analytics built right into its dashboard, which you can access by clicking on the SNO Analytics tab.
+From that control panel, you can see an overview of your site stats based on date, view your most viewed stories, control your Trending Stories widget settings, and manage who has access to your Google Analytics account.

 To add or remove someone from that access, toggle to the Google Analytics access tab and either add or remove Google Gmail email addresses.
 Although many school email addresses use Gmail, sometimes these are blocked by strict school or district restrictions.
 For this reason, we recommend using personal, non-school Gmail email addresses when adding them for access.